Chapter 17: Shenandoah II: Leadership and Survival

 men who could do a good job of following his orders, but who also had

-enough confidence in their own leadership to give feedback and suggest
+enough confidence in their leadership to give feedback and suggest

 changes.
-Dick welcomed feedback and he went out of his way to get it.
+Dick welcomed input, and he went out of his way to get it.
 He

-position to collect feedback from subordinates is extremely important
+position to collect input from subordinates is extremely important, and

 Hay later recorded the following.
 After traveling about 1800 meters, the